jedevc/fyp-report/report.md

 ### Parameter lifting

-Unfortunately, the above description only covers half the story - it accurately describes how to decide where in memory variables should be located, and how to share access to them, however, using only this information, the function signatures will be clearly incorrect.
+Unfortunately, while the above algorithm accurately describes how to decide where in memory variables should be located, and how to share access to them, if we use only this procedure, the function signatures will be clearly incorrect.

-For example:
+To see this, we present the following example:

 ```
-chunk a : int
+chunk (local) a : int

-block x {
+block (func) x {
   a = 1
   call y
 }

-block y {
+block (func) y {
   a = 2
 }
 ```

-Using just the above algorithms, we can deduce that the function signature of
+Following the above, we can deduce that the function signature of
-$y$ should be $\text{fn} \ (\text{int}) \ \text{void}$.
+$y$ should be $\text{fn} \ (a : \text{int}) \ \text{void}$.
 However, since $y$
-assigns to the variable $a$, this would only change a copy of $a$, instead of the value of $a$ itself.
-To resolve this, we perform a process of "lifting", which lifts simple variables into more complex l-value expressions, in this case changing the function signature to accept a pointer to $a$, which allows
-$y$ to modify the value correctly.
+assigns to the variable $a$, this would only change a copy of $a$; instead we should pass a pointer to $a$, resulting in the signature $\text{fn} \ (a : *\text{int}) \ \text{void}$.

+To resolve this, we perform a process of "lifting".
+This modifies expressions from their old patterns of reference that assume a globally accessible variable, to a new pattern of reference that properly accesses each variable that has been made local by interpretation.
+In this case, this would change the function signature to accept a pointer to $a$, and so allow changing the value correctly.

-To lift a variable, we first recursively find all usages of that variable in a block, and detect *how* it is used - for example, if it is dereferenced, indexed into, referenced, etc.  Along with all the usual syntax defined already, we also use a virtual reference, to refer to the usage of a variable as an lvalue, since it requires a reference to the variable, but it still needs to be dereferenced to use it, differently from a normal reference.
-All of these instances of uses are all recorded as "usage captures", and collected together.
+To lift a variable, we first recursively find all usages of that variable in each block, and detect all the ways in *how* it is used, recording these as "usage captures", and collecting them for later.
+These captures record the exact pattern of reference, such as if it is addressed (with the address of operator), dereferenced, or indexed into, as well as any compound of the above.
+Along with these expression types, we also define an implicit "virtual" reference, to refer to the usage of a variable as an lvalue, since it requires a reference to the variable, but it still requires dereferencing later, differently from a normal reference.

-From the collection of usage captures, we can then determine the *maximal* capture, i.e. a capture from which it is possible to derive the values of all the other captures.
+From the collection of usage captures, we can then determine the *maximal* capture for each function block, i.e. a capture from which it is possible to derive the values of all the other captures (including the ones in calls to other functions).
 For instance, a pointer to a variable can derive the value of that variable, likewise, an array can derive all the values at each of it's indices.
 Specifically, we want to find the *minimum* maximal capture, the capture that only just allows derivation of all the other values, and doesn't require extraneous access patterns.